SzymczakJ/Geometric_algorithms_project/README.md

 # Geometric_algorithms_project
 Project from geometric algorithms labs at AGH.
+Completed in pairs.
+Scored the best grade.